Boeing shareholders approve CEO's compensation as company faces investigations, possible prosecution

 The shareholder meeting was conducted online and heavily scripted.
 A moderator posed a handful of shareholder questions, which Calhoun and Steven Mollenkopf, the new chairman of Boeing's Board of Directors, fielded by seeming to read their answers.
 None of the questions were too pointed.

-Shareholders approved an advisory measure on executive compensation — nearly all of Calhoun's pay for 2023 was in stock awards — and rejected shareholder resolutions dealing with subjects such as pay gaps for women and people of color, and the company's ties to China.
-Vote counts were not immediately provided.
+Shareholders approved an advisory measure on executive compensation by a 64%-36% margin — nearly all of Calhoun's pay for 2023 was in stock awards — and rejected shareholder resolutions dealing with subjects such as pay gaps for women and people of color, and the company's ties to China.

+All 11 nominees to the board were approved.
+Calhoun got the second-lowest support, at 78%, with former GE Aviation CEO David Joyce last at 67%.

 The company has lost more than $23 billion — including $2.2 billion last year — since Calhoun took over as CEO in January 2020, mostly related to a pair of deadly 737 Max crashes that occurred in Indonesia and Ethiopia while he was on the board but before he became chief executive.